 - Page numbers if the shipping paper has more than one page.
-The first page must tell the total number of pages.
-For example, "Page 1 of 4." - A proper shipping description for each hazardous material. - A shipper's certification, signed by the shipper, saying they prepared the shipment according to the regulations.
+The first page must tell the total number of pages (e.g., Page 1 of 4). - · A proper shipping description for each hazardous material. - · A shipper's certification, signed by the shipper, saying the shipment was prepared according to the regulations.